ShivPanjwani/voice-to-notion/FOUNDING_ENGINEER_ASSESSMENT.md

 *Time estimates based on low to medium level engineering skills; your experience may vary.

-## Important Dates
+## Important Note
-- Submissions before March 13th (UEA Career Fair): Guaranteed interview
-- Submissions after March 13th: Interview based on review
+- Any submission of any of the three levels will guarantee you an interview after you send us the git pull request.

 ## Prerequisites
 - GitHub account